Out-Law Guide | 29 Sep 2020 | 10:20 am | 16 min. read

 Although landlords are not able to forfeit a lease on the grounds of non-payment of rent during the period of suspension, the tenant is still liable for rent during this period.
 Most standard leases provide that where rent is unpaid, interest accrues on the unpaid sums at a specified rate.
 This will be payable in addition to the rent arrears at the end of the suspension period.

 Additionally, most commercial leases provide that the tenant will be liable for the landlord’s costs of any notices under section 146 of the LPA 1925 and also often for costs associated with claiming or recovering any arrears of rent and any other action to remedy breaches.
 Those provisions do not prevent the court exercising its jurisdiction to determine costs liability in any civil proceedings.

-These can still be served but no winding-up petition can be presented for failure to make payment of the sums demanded before 30 September 2020 now that the Corporate Insolvency and Governance Act (the CIG Act) has come into force.
-Statutory demands served since 1 March can form the basis of a winding up petition after 30 September, subject to any extension of that period under the Act.
-The government announced on 16 September that it is considering extending this period until 31 December 2020.
+These can still be served but no winding-up petition can now be presented for failure to make payment of the sums demanded before 31 December 2020 under the Corporate Insolvency and Governance Act (the CIG Act).
+Statutory demands served since 1 March can now form the basis of a winding up petition after 31 December, subject to any further extension of that period under the Act.

 However, where it can be shown a company is unable to pay its debts as they fall due, a winding-up petition can be presented after the current restrictions on doing so end, whether or not a statutory demand has been served.